CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 ```

 A note on the side: I am using the Bodyguard library for authorization, that's where the "Bodyguard.permit" in my create function comes from.
-If you are not using Bodyguard for your project, just ignore this line.
+If you are not using Bodyguard for your project, just ignore this line and the corresponding "{:error, :unauthorized}" else statement.

 Let's look at the upload.
 Our initial upload in the create function is what the user inputs into the "new upload form" under /uploads/new and what is subsequently sent through the form to the upload controller.
 It looks like this: